codeforequity-at/botium-cli/README.md

 With the following command you can edit (`add`, `remove`, `overwrite`) your stored feedbacks:

     $ botium-cli crawler-feedbacks

 There are many other configuration parameters.
-For more information see Botium Crawler on [github](https://github.com/codeforequity-at/botium-crawler).
+For more information see the [Botium Crawler repository](https://github.com/codeforequity-at/botium-crawler).

 # Using the Botium CLI docker image